kaspar030/laze/book/src/concepts/lazefiles.md

 laze uses yaml files to describe a project.

-Each laze project consists of a file named `laze-project.yml` in the project's root folder, and any number of `laze.yml` files in subdirectories.
+Each laze project consists of a file named `laze-project.yml` in the project's root directory, and any number of `laze.yml` files in subdirectories.

 Please see the [reference](../reference/laze_yaml.md) for a detailed description of the file format.